-Going back many years up till recently, the only settings that windshield wipers had were low, high and off.
+Going back many years up till recently, the only settings that windshield wipers had been low, high and off.

 Following this, an intermittent wiper option was added to vehicles allowing the drivers to reduce wiper movements based on the amount of rain falling.

-In more recent times however, the most innovative and creative improvement in the field of automobile wiper technology is the provision of rain-sensing wipers.
+However, in more recent times the most innovative and creative improvement in the field of automobile wiper technology is the provision of rain-sensing wipers.

 Windscreen Rain Sensing Technology